 Child-parent screening offers a population wide, low-cost solution to the management of CVD and is currently the best model for FH detection.

-With parental consent, a child is tested for FH at their routine 1 year immunisation visit using a Point of Care heel prick capillary test.
-Evidence shows that age one is when cholesterol measurement discriminates best between individuals with and without FH and screening new-borns or adults is less effective.
+With parental consent, a child is tested for FH at their routine one-year immunisation appointment using a heel prick capillary test.
+Evidence shows that age one is when cholesterol measurement discriminates best between individuals with and without FH, so screening new-borns or adults is less effective.
 A small blood sample is taken and from this total cholesterol can be measured.

-Read our blog which hears from Gloucestershire GP Dr Amy Howarth about her practice’s experiences of piloting CPS.
+Read our blog which hears from Gloucestershire GP, Dr Amy Howarth about her practice’s experiences of piloting the screening programme.

-If you work in a practice in the West of England and would like to get involved in CPS, please view our invitation and contact Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org or Rachel Gibbons, Programme Manager – email@example.com to discuss how we can work with you.
+If you work in a practice in the West of England and would like to get involved, please contact Rachel Gibbons, Programme Manager – email@example.com or Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org.

-The AHSN Network’s FH and Lipids Optimisation Programme is part of a package of work delivered in partnership with the 21/22 Rapid Uptake Products (RUP) programme which focuses on: High Intensity Statins, Ezetimibe and PCSK9 inhibitors.
+The AHSN Network’s lipids optimisation programme is part of a package of work delivered in partnership with the 21/22 Rapid Uptake Products (RUP) programme which focuses on: High Intensity Statins, Ezetimibe and PCSK9 inhibitors.

 Before now if a patient was on the maximum dosage of statins, had been prescribed Rapid Uptake Products such as ezetimibe or PCSK9i and their cholesterol levels were not decreasing, options were limited.
 But now inclisiran can support these patients.
 Inclisiran was made accessible to patients through the first NHS ‘population health agreement’.